 - Special Tools (affiliate links): Rolling Pin | 9-inch Pie Dish | Pastry Brush | Electric Mixer (Handheld or Stand) | Pie Crust Shield | Cooling Rack | Double Boiler (optional) | Whisk | Instant Read Thermometer | Kitchen Torch

 - Crust: Both linked pie crust recipes make 2 crusts.
 You only need 1 crust for this pie, so freeze the 2nd half for another use.
 For the pictured pie, I actually used half whole wheat flour and half all-purpose flour (1 and 1/4 cups each).
 I kept everything else in the pie crust recipe and instructions the same.
 It had a wonderful nutty flavor.
 We loved it, especially with this pie.

 - Butter: You need 6 Tablespoons of softened unsalted butter in the filling.
 To help it blend with the liquid ingredients in the filling, make sure it’s super soft.
-(Even softer than room temperature.)
+(Even softer than room temperature butter.)
 Cut it into pieces and microwave it for 15-20 seconds to help it soften.

 - Bourbon: I’m not much of a bourbon connoisseur.
 Since the bourbon is being used in a recipe and you only need 1/4 cup, no need to purchase the fancy expensive stuff.
 I used Jim Beam.
 If you want to skip the alcohol, try my brown sugar sweet potato pie instead.
 You can top that with this marshmallow topping if desired.